 Thankfully, healthcare consumers have a number of places they can shop in-store or online.
 FSAStore.com is an online retailers dedicated to selling only FSA-eligible products, helping consumers feel confident that their purchases are reimbursable.

 You can use your FSA debit card in-store or online, and cut down on filing claims for reimbursement.
-You can also buy with cash or other payment method and submit a claim for reimbursement.
-The choice is up to you.
+You can also buy with cash or other payment methods and submit a claim for reimbursement.

 Check Your FSA Balance